zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 # Build an AI agent

 In this exercise you will explore using built-in tools in Azure AI Foundry to connect to knowledge sources and interpret code.
-Then, you'll develop a basic agent in Python or C#.
+Then, you'll develop a basic agent in Python or C# (C# coming soon).

 This exercise should take approximately **30** minutes to complete.